🏁Getting started

 Try to explain:

-What is this object
+What the object is.

-What are its primary responsibilities
+What its primary responsibilities are.

 Your Systems architecture doesn't live in a static world without interactions and data flows, so neither should your diagrams.
-Flows allow you to show how your system works in multiple scenarios &/or user journeys on the same view.
+Flows allow you to show how your system works in multiple scenarios or user journeys on the same view.

 Click Create flow

-Select the object or connection you want to show in your first step
+Select the object or connection you want to show in your first step.

 Click + Step

-on the left
+on the left.

-Keep adding steps to show the rest of the flow
+Keep adding steps to show the rest of the flow.

 Use the Back